 Emerald Airlines (Aer Lingus Regional) operates ATR 72-600 turboprop aircraft, well-suited for shorter journeys to Dublin and Belfast.

-Aurigny and Blue Islands also operate ATR turboprop aircraft on their Channel Islands services.
+Aurigny also operate ATR turboprop aircraft on their Channel Islands services.

 Ryanair and TUI Airways use Boeing 737-800s and newer 737 MAX 8s, offering familiar single-aisle comfort on holiday routes.